tillyjay/BookNook/README.md

 # BookNook

-Book Library Web App
+#Book Library Web App
-This project is a React-based web application featuring a MongoDB backend, Bootstrap for responsiveness, and additional functionality for filtering by title, author, or rating.
-Users can seamlessly manage their digital library by adding, editing, and deleting books.
-The application also boasts an author information modal accessed via the author button.
+This project is a book libray React-based web application with CRUD operations and search filter functionality.
+The app also use MongoDB for the backend, Bootstrap for responsiveness,  Users can seamlessly manage their digital library by adding, editing, and deleting books.
+The application also includes an author information modal accessed via the author button.
 Users must sign in to access the library's full functionality, and JSON Web Tokens (JWT) are utilized for secure authentication.

-Features
+#Features
 User Authentication: Securely sign in or register to unlock the full potential of the library.
 Book Management: Add, edit, and delete books seamlessly.
 Author Information Modal: Gain insights into the author's background by clicking the author button.